<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div>

-</div><h3 class="wp-block-heading"><a>AI as the Final Layer in Eliminating Manual Documentation</a></h3><p>Even with well-integrated systems and automated workflows, manual documentation can still linger at the point of care.
+</div><h2 class="wp-block-heading">Using AI to Reduce Double Data Entry in EHR Workflows</h2><p>Even with well-integrated systems and automated workflows, manual documentation can still linger at the point of care.
 Clinicians are often required to type notes, review labs, and reconcile orders while navigating time pressure and cognitive overload.</p><p>This is where AI becomes the final layer, transforming documentation from a manual task into a background process that supports, rather than interrupts, clinical workflows.
 AI-driven documentation shifts providers away from constant typing toward ambient and assisted data capture.</p><p>Rather than manually documenting every detail during or after a visit, clinicians can rely on AI tools to listen, observe, and assist in real-time.
 This allows providers to focus on patient interaction while documentation is captured passively and reviewed later, reducing both time spent on notes and mental fatigue.</p><figure class="wp-block-table"><table class="has-fixed-layout"><tbody><tr><td><strong>Documentation Area</strong></td><td><strong>Traditional EHR Workflow</strong></td><td><strong>AI-Enabled Workflow</strong></td></tr><tr><td>Clinical notes</td><td>Manual typing during or after visits</td><td>Ambient, assisted documentation</td></tr><tr><td>Data structuring</td><td>Copying narrative text into fields</td><td>AI-generated structured records</td></tr><tr><td>Labs and orders</td><td>Manual review and re-entry</td><td>AI summarizes and maps data automatically</td></tr><tr><td>Documentation effort</td><td>High cognitive and time burden</td><td>Minimal disruption to care delivery</td></tr><tr><td>Data reuse</td><td>Limited, inconsistent</td><td>System-wide reuse across workflows</td></tr></tbody></table></figure><p>In short, AI lowers cognitive load and frees clinicians to spend more time on patient care.
 When combined with EHR workflow automation and real-time data synchronization, AI helps in reducing clinician burnout through EHR automation, without forcing providers to change how they work.</p><div class="empty-card" style="background-color:#E9ECED; padding: 40px 50px 45px 30px; border-radius: 16px; margin: 0 0 40px;">

 <p>In a nutshell, reducing double data entries in the EHR is an integration issue and needs to be solved by implementing FHIR APIs and semantic interoperability.
 This integration-first approach eliminates redundancy by ensuring data is captured once and reused everywhere across the systems.</p>